ocaml-flambda/flambda-backend/jane/doc/parallelism-tutorial-2.md

 In part one, we learned how to parallelize a computation using `fork_join` and parallel sequences.
 However, we only had one way to share mutable data structures between `portable` functions: atomics.

-Wrapping mutable state in an `Atomic.t` can be reasonable approach, but parallel programs often require other concurrency primitives, such as locks.
+Wrapping mutable state in an `Atomic.t` can be a reasonable approach, but parallel programs often require other concurrency primitives, such as locks.
 This is the purpose of the _Capsule API_, which lets us associate a mutable data structure with a particular lock.

 _This tutorial uses the "expert" capsule API, which may be found in `Portable.Capsule.Expert`.